[ kuhl-cher ]

-Medicine definitions for superculture
+Medical definitions for superculture

-Science definitions for superculture
+Scientific definitions for superculture

-Culture definitions for superculture
+Cultural definitions for superculture

 The sum of attitudes, customs, and beliefs that distinguishes one group of people from another.
 Culture is transmitted, through language, material objects, ritual, institutions, and art, from one generation to the next.